appserver-io/webserver/README.md

 ```

 Goto http://127.0.0.1:9080 and if all went good, you will see the welcome page of the php webserver.
-It will startup on unsecure http port 9080 and secure https port 9443.
+It will startup on insecure http port 9080 and secure https port 9443.

 To test a php script just goto http://127.0.0.1:9080/info.php and see what happens... ;)

+# Semantic versioning

+This library follows semantic versioning and its public API defines as follows:

+* The public API, configuration and entirety of its modules
+* The public interface of the `\AppserverIo\WebServer\ConnectionHandlers\HttpConnectionHandler` class
+* The public interfaces within the `\AppserverIo\WebServer\Interfaces` namespace

 # External Links